sflaming/matter/README.md

 ["greyn"]r="B7B7A4"
 ```

-Two additional options exist, which extract a colour from the image in slightly different ways.
+Two additional options exist, which extract the 'main' colour from the image in slightly different ways.
 Experiment to see which works best for your image.
 The sample image was generated using `dom`:
 ```
-["dom"]
+dom
-["match"]
+match
 ```
 > **Note**
-> To use `dom`, you'll need to download the `dominantcolor.sh` script from http://www.fmwconcepts.com/imagemagick/dominantcolor/index.php and place it in the same folder as `borderize.sh` script.
+> To use `dom`, you'll need to download the `dominantcolor.sh` script from http://www.fmwconcepts.com/imagemagick/dominantcolor/index.php and place it in the same folder as `matter.sh` script.

-Sample image ©2022 Symon Flaming
+Sample image ©2022 sflaming